PetroProtsyk/FullTextSearch/README.md

-# PMS Full-Text search engine for .NET Core
+# PMS Full-Text Search Engine for .NET Core
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Simple Full-Text search engine with no external dependencies written in C#.
+Full-Text Search Engine with no external dependencies written in C# for .NET Core.

 The aim of this project is to showcase algorithms, data structures and techniques that are used to created full-text search engines.